tkleykamp/DataOps/howto/simple_tests.md

 ### Look for outliers:
 First, generate some summary statistics such as mean (average) and median (happens the most).
 Looks for records that may disproportionately skew those results by using a [scatterplot](https://en.wikipedia.org/wiki/Scatter_plot) to vsiualize the data.
 Often, dates or quanities may be entered or collected in error and will be displayed as either exceptionally high or low.

+## Document and fix data quality issues
+Make a list list of any data quality issues that have been discovered during this process.
+Review the source of those errors.
+For instance were the data entered incorrectly, were their no controls to enforce standard data entry (i.e all caps, no caps, some caps, date formats, address incosistenc, etc.).
+Were the errors or issues related to a database report?